+a.
 Loan Committee review phase - The CASp report shall indicate that plans have been reviewed and shall clearly identify if the plans are in compliance with all applicable accessibility requirements, or if there are instances of noncompliance with accessibility requirements.
 If evidence of noncompliance exists, the report shall clearly detail the instances of noncompliance.
 If the plans are not compliant with all accessibility requirements, the CASp report shall be accompanied by a letter from the Borrower describing how each non-compliant item will be resolved before the start of construction.
 Construction may not commence until a CASp report stating that the plans are in compliance with all applicable accessibility requirements is received and accepted by the LACDA.

 Both the plans and the CASp report shall clearly identify which units will satisfy the mobility and communications requirements.
-The CASp report shall explicitly state which accessibility standards apply, given the funding source(s) involved in the project financing.
+The CASp report shall explicitly state which accessibility standards apply, given the funding source(s) involved in the project financing including Universal Design, if applicable.

-Construction phase - A report detailing compliance with all applicable accessibility requirements shall be provided prior to the building department's framing inspection signoff.
+- b.
+Construction phase A report detailing compliance with all applicable accessibility requirements shall be provided prior to the building department's framing inspection sign-off (after installation of electrical, plumbing and mechanical rough).
 The CASp's physical inspection of the project must be coordinated with the LACDA's construction inspector.
 This construction phase report shall clearly identify that all applicable accessibility requirements are met, or the report shall clearly identify instances of noncompliance.
 Project teams shall provide an accompanying letter describing how the non-compliant issues will be remedied, along with a projected timeframe for completion.
 The report shall clearly identify which units satisfy the mobility and communications requirements above.
-The CASp report shall explicitly state which accessibility standards apply, given the funding source(s) involved in the project financing.

-Close of construction - The final report from the CASp at the close of construction shall be submitted before a notice of completion is recorded.
-The report shall identify that the constructed project meets all applicable accessibility requirements, or shall identify the steps needed for accessibility compliance to be achieved.
-Follow-up CASp reports are required until all outstanding issues of noncompliance have been addressed.
+The CASp report shall explicitly state which accessibility standards apply, given the funding source(s) involved in the project financing. - c.
+Close of construction The final project report from the CASp at the close of construction shall be submitted before a notice of completion is recorded and shall identify that the constructed project meets all applicable accessibility requirements.
+Prior to this report and at construction completion, the CASp shall issue a report that identifies areas of non-compliance and the steps needed for accessibility compliance to be achieved.
+Follow-up CASp reports are required until all outstanding issues of noncompliance have been addressed prior to CASp issuance of the final report.
 The LACDA reserves the right to request additional documentation if deemed necessary.